JordanLeich/Ultimate-Calculator/README.md

   </a>

 # Description ✏️
 This is an incredibly powerful calculator that is capable of many useful day-to-day functions.
+Such functions include solving basic arithmetic , algebraic, chemistry conversions, and much more.

+# Requirements
+1. colored (pip install colored)

 # TODO List ❗
 - Check out the issues page for this project [here](https://github.com/JordanLeich/Ultimate-Calculator/issues/1)